Resources

 Parent Organizations

-Student Liaison Officer
+School Liaison Officer

-Most military installations provide a School Liaison Officer (SLO) to help navigate the process of school transition for all military children and their specific needs.
-In addition, the SLO can offer advice for private and public school research and homeschool activities and often has relationships with local principals and teachers.
+The SLO can also offer advice on private and public school research and homeschool activities, and often has relationships with local principals and teachers.

 Militarybyowners_PCS_Ebook_series